 A brooding temp of 99.75 degrees is universal among chicken breeds.
 You won’t be surprised to know it’s the exact temp under a mother hen!
 There have been some odd ways of hatching chicks which aren’t reliable and have low hatching rates.
-Some old-timers were know to wrap fertilized eggs in cloth and place them in a bucket beside the wood stove in an effort to hatch them.
+Some old-timers were known to wrap fertilized eggs in cloth and place them in a bucket beside the wood stove in an effort to hatch them.
 Some people have used light bulbs as a heat source.
 They suspended the bulb directly over the top of the bucket of wrapped eggs.

 Making your own

 Your incubator will have to be well ventilated.
 Put holes at the top of two sides and at the bottom of the ends to allow for good air circulation.
-A wire mesh bottom, fastened 2 inches above of the bottom of the incubator will leave room for a pan of water to be slid under it.
+A wire mesh bottom fastened 2 inches above the bottom of the incubator will leave room for a pan of water to be slid under it.
 This will provide the necessary humidity.
 I have to tell you the hatch rate of homemade incubators is 50% or less because it’s tricky to maintain proper humidity and heat consistently.
 I don’t mean to discourage you.
 Some people have higher success rates than others.

 A wet bulb thermometer is used to measure humidity.
 You can find these at any farm supply and maybe even a hardware store.
 Most incubators include them.
 85% humidity is ideal.
-During the last week of incubation the humidity level should be raised to 90%.
+During the last week of incubation, the humidity level should be raised to 90%.